mdda/nodebots-sg-2015/2-Gimbal/README.md

 #### Seconday Goal

-Present about the project at Hackware v1.0 (Lightning?)
+Do a lightning talk about the project at Hackware v1.0 on 26-Aug-2015.